davidkeipert/tikfav/README.md

 `npm install -g tikfav`

 # Usage
-Run `tikfav`.
-It will look for a data file called user_data.json by default.
+Run `tikfav` followed by the command you want to run.
+It will look for a data file called `user_data.json` by default.
 If yours has a different name, or resides in a different directroy, specify the path with the `-u` option.
+You also need to give it your RapidAPI key with the `-k` option.
+See above for instructions about the API.

+### Commands
+`favorites` download the videos in your Favorites list `liked` download the videos in your Liked list

 ### Options
 `-k` your RapidAPI key, REQUIRED